Linear strands of edge ideals of multipartite uniform clutters

 The prototypes of ideals having admissible sequences are the edge ideals of $d$-partite $d$-uniform clutters.
-In this article, we construct the first linear strands of such ideals based on the work of K.~Yanagawa on squarefree modules \cite{Yanagawa-01,Yanagawa-02}.
-Yanagawa uses the graded structure of $\Ext$ modules $\Ext^i(R/I^A,R)$ to construct the the $i$-th linear strand of the minimal free resolution of $I$, where $I^A$ is the Alexander dual of $I$.
-This method is essentially used in \cite{DAli-Floystad-Nematbakhsh-02} to construct the minimal free resolutions of co-letterplace ideals.
+In this article, we construct the first linear strand of such ideals based on the work of K.~Yanagawa on squarefree modules \cite{Yanagawa-01,Yanagawa-02}.
+Yanagawa uses the graded structure of the $\Ext$ module $\Ext^i(R/I^A,\omega_R)$ to construct the the $i$-th linear strand of the minimal free resolution of $I$, where $I^A$ is the Alexander dual of $I$ and $\omega_R$ is the canonical module of $R$.
+This method is essentially used in \cite{DAli-Floystad-Nematbakhsh-02} to construct the minimal free resolution of co-letterplace ideals.
 The main challenge of this technique is to find a description for the $\Ext$ modules.
-Here we provide an easy description of $\Ext^d(R/I^A,R)$ using linkage.
-Then by Yanagawa's construction we get the first linear strand of the minimal free resolution of $I$.
+Here, we provide an easy description of $\Ext^d(R/I^A,\omega_R)$ using linkage.
+Then by Yanagawa's construction, we get the first linear strand of the minimal free resolution of $I$.
 In particular, if the ideal $I$ has a linear resolution then we get an explicit description of its minimal free resolution.